Shaw66/NeRD/README.md

+# NeRD
-# NeRD: a multichannel neural network to predict cellular response of drugs by integrating multidimensional data
+A multichannel neural network to predict cellular response of drugs by integrating multidimensional data
 ## Data
 1. drug_response_data: drug response data from the PRISM database
 2. 388-cell-line-list: list of cell lines we use